rambler-digital-solutions/aioriak/docs/object.rst

 Keys in Riak are namespaced into :class:`buckets
 <aioriak.bucket.Bucket>`, and their associated values are represented
-by :class:`objects <RiakObject>`, not to be confused with Python "objects".
-A :class:`RiakObject` is a container for the key, the :ref:`vclock`, the value(s) and any metadata associated with the value(s).
+by :class:`objects <aioriak.riak_object.RiakObject>`, not to be confused with Python "objects".
+A :class:`aioriak.riak_object.RiakObject` is a container for the key, the :ref:`vclock`, the value(s) and any metadata associated with the value(s).